AlibabaCloudDocs/cdn/intl.en-US/New API Reference/Data monitoring operations/DescribeDomainHttpCodeDataByLayer.md

 |Action|String|Yes|DescribeDomainHttpCodeDataByLayer|The operation that you want to perform.
 Set the value to **DescribeDomainHttpCodeDataByLayer**. |
 |DomainName|String|No|example.com|The accelerated domain name.
 You can specify multiple domain names and separate them with commas \(,\).

- If you do not specify a domain name, data of all domain names are queried and merged. |
+ If you do not specify a domain name, data of all domain names is queried and merged. |
 |StartTime|String|No|2020-07-05T22:00:00Z|The beginning of the time range to query.
 The time follows the ISO 8601 standard in the yyyy-MM-ddTHH:mm:ssZ format.
 The time is displayed in UTC.

  The minimum data collection interval is 5 minutes.